-- 1. Insert the Connections CD into your CD-ROM drive. - 2.
-In Windows' Program Manager, click File and then click Run.
+- 1. Insert the Connections CD into your CD-ROM drive. - In Windows' Program Manager, click Run on the File menu.
 Type d:\comtest.exe and press ENTER.
-This starts ComTest, the program that determines which COM ports and IRQs are available for use by your modem.

-- 3. The screen in the next column appears when ComTest starts. - If there is a modem in your computer which you are replacing with your new U.S. Robotics modem, go to "Testing an Installed Modem" on page 9 to determine which COM and IRQ settings the older modem is using. - If a modem is not currently installed in your computer, click Recommend settings for a new modem.
+This starts ComTest, the program that determines which COM ports and IRQs are available for use by your modem. - 3.
+The screen in the next column appears when ComTest starts. - If there is a modem in your computer which you are replacing with your new U.S. Robotics[®] modem, go to "Testing an Installed Modem" on page 7 to determine which COM and IRQ settings the older modem is using.

+• If a modem is not currently installed in your computer, click Recommend settings for a new modem.

 Then click Next.